EcoSHEDS/northeast-temp-model/r/docs/README.md

 - [ ] Update Change Log in index.Rmd
 - [ ] Make any necessary changes to the underlying theory, processing, etc.
 - [ ] Regenerate all pages to update the tables and figures
+- [ ] Assign new tag on Github after final push

+## Deploying

+After completing an update, deploy the compiled files to ecosheds.org.

 - [ ] Deploy the output (`_book/`) to the web server under the new version number
 ```txt
 scp -r _book/* jeff@ecosheds.org:/conte/www/static/models/stream-temperature/<vX.Y.Z>/